robuhsaur/sports-picks/README.md

 - Will Cordova

-OnlyPicks - a place where sports cappers(Gurus) can post their daily/weekly sports picks!
+SportsPicks - a place where sports cappers(Gurus) can post their daily/weekly sports picks!

 ## Design

 - [APIs](docs/api-design.md)
 - [GHI](docs/ghi.md)

-## Who is OnlyPicks for?
+## Who is SportsPicks for?

 We are going after the sports gambling community.
 As more states legalize online sports gambling more people are looking for resources for making bets!

-## What does OnlyPicks do?
+## What does SportsPicks do?

-- Sports bettors can visit OnlyPicks to see their favorite sports capper(Guru) share their picks for the upcoming games!
+- Sports bettors can visit SportsPicks to see their favorite sports capper(Guru) share their picks for the upcoming games!
 - Users can also see odds from popular bookmakers!
 - Can sign up as a Guru to post their picks to the public
   - a resource for users who sports bet.